MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 ### Android Application Project

 Android follows a different scheme for storing localized images using different **drawable** and **strings** directories with a language code suffix.
 When a four-letter locale code is required (such as zh-TW or pt-BR), note that Android requires an additional **r** following the dash/preceding the locale code (eg. zh-rTW or pt-rBR).
+For more information about Android localization, see [Android Localization](~/android/app-fundamentals/localization.md).

 #### Images